vectordotdev/vector/rfcs/2021-10-22-9480-processing-arrays-of-events.md

 implements the `Sink` trait for single events.
 This trait is parameterized over the type which the pipeline can receive.
-The current implementation allows for sending a single `Event`, and an additional implementation can be added for arrays of `Event`.
+The current implementation allows for sending a single `Event`, and an additional implementation can be added for event arrays.
+This allows sources to be converted individually to send arrays while retaining compatibility with existing sources.

 ```rust
 impl Sink<EventVec> for Pipeline { … }